 Each year, the Quinn Memorial Lecture brings together the UBC Psychology community and friends for an evening of dialogue and inspiration.

-This year we are thrilled to present Dr. Ellen Bialystok, Distinguished Research Professor of Psychology at York University.
+Dr. Ellen Bialystok, Distinguished Research Professor of Psychology at York University.

 All our experiences contribute to the way our minds and brains develop, but intense experiences have a special role in shaping our cognitive systems.
 As humans, no experience is more intense or pervasive than our use of language, so a lifetime of learning and using (at least) two languages has the potential to leave a profound mark on human cognition.
 A large body of research conducted with people at all stages in the lifespan, from infancy to old age, shows that the experience of being actively bilingual reshapes the mind and brain.
 Beginning with infants exposed to two languages at home and ending with older adults coping with dementia and neurodegenerative disease, cognitive and brain outcomes are different for monolinguals and bilinguals.
 These differences are generally in the direction of more precocious development for bilingual children and more protection against cognitive decline for bilingual older adults.
 This talk will review the evidence from these studies and propose an explanation for how exposure to and use of two languages leads to these cognitive and brain consequences.